Best Ladder Hooks for Garage Walls

 Buyer warning

 The manufacturer doesn’t publish a single per-pair lb figure — the selling point is the material spec, not the headline number.
-Buyers who want a specific lb claim should look at the 6-pack J-hooks (50 lb per hook) or the FastTrack ladder hook (50 lb published) instead.
+Buyers who want a specific lb claim should look at the Heavy Duty 6-Pack J-Hooks (50 lb per hook) or the Rubbermaid FastTrack hook (50 lb) instead.
 The material thickness here implies high real-world capacity but isn’t equivalent to a published rating.
 For multi-position ladders or dedicated extension ladder storage approaches including wall + ceiling combinations, see the focused roundup.

 Best for Step Ladders: Comfecto 2-Pack Ladder Hook for Garage Organizer